cjoudrey/wobot/README.md

 ## pong()
 Emitted everytime the bot pings the server (roughly every 30 seconds.)

+## error(message, stanza)
+Emitted whenever an error occurs. `disconnect` will be emitted afterwards.

+ - `message` is a string representation of the error.
+ - `stanza` is an instance of `xmpp.Element`, when available.

 ## disconnect()
 Emitted whenever the bot disconnects from the server.